is now available! Read about the new features and fixes from September.

 VS Code will show you an error message when you try to save a file that cannot be saved because it has changed on disk.
 VS Code blocks saving the file to prevent overwriting changes that have been made outside of the editor.

-In order to resolve the save conflict, click the Compare action in the error message to open a diff editor that will show you the contents of the file on disk (to the left) compared to the contents in VS Code (on the right):
+To resolve the save conflict, select the Compare action in the notification popup to open a diff editor that shows you the contents of the file on disk (to the left) compared to the contents in VS Code (on the right):

 dirty write